buildkite/buildkite-sdk/README.md

 A multi-language SDK for [Buildkite](https://buildkite.com)! 🪁

-Consumes the [Buildkite pipeline schema](https://github.com/buildkite/pipeline-schema) and generates and publishes packages for TypeScript or JavaScript, Python, Go, and Ruby.
+Consumes the [Buildkite pipeline schema](https://github.com/buildkite/pipeline-schema) and generates and publishes packages for TypeScript or JavaScript, Python, Go, Ruby, and C#.

 ## Installing and using the SDKs